tudelft3d/website/opendata/noise3d/en.md

   </tr>
   <tr>
     <td class="tg-pcvp">building in LoD1.0</td>
-    <td class="tg-pcvp">Bulding footprints with a single height value per building.
+    <td class="tg-pcvp">Building footprints with a single height value per building.
 The height of the building model is computed as the 75th and 95th percentile of the points that are part of the roof.</td>
     <td class="tg-pcvp">&lt;tile id&gt;_lod10_&lt;percentile&gt;</td>
     <td class="tg-pcvp">
       <a href="{{ "lod10.zip" | prepend: "/download/noise3d/v02/" | prepend: site.baseurl }}">[ESRI Shapefile]</a><br/>